erennaltin/teamflect-case/case/README.md

 #### 2. Build a React.js Component for Displaying Data
 - Create a React.js page or component to render the information into a table component.
 - Use the GroupedList component from [Microsoft Fluent UI](https://developer.microsoft.com/en-us/fluentui#/controls/web/groupedlist) to group the data by Sex and Job Title.
-- Each row should display all information about one person and include an additional "photo" field, rendering with the Persona component from Microsoft Fluent UI.
+- Each row should display all information about one person and include a "photo" field, rendering with the Persona component from Microsoft Fluent UI.
 You can use fake images from [Picsum](https://picsum.photos/).

+#### 3. Implement Data Manipulation
+- Include a button in each row to delete the data, interacting with the fake backend server.
-- Include an "Add user" button to open a popup for adding new users (the location of the button in the page is not important).
-This form should use the Modal component from [Microsoft Fluent UI](https://developer.microsoft.com/en-us/fluentui#/controls/web/modal) and require only two validations:
+- Include an "Add user" button to open a popup for adding new users.
+This form should use the Modal component from [Microsoft Fluent UI](https://developer.microsoft.com/en-us/fluentui#/controls/web/modal) and require two validations:
   - The Sex field should be a dropdown with two options: male, female.
   - None of the fields should be empty.

-#### 3. Implement Data Manipulation
-- Include two buttons in each row to delete and update the data, interacting with the fake backend server.
-- The update button should open a popup similar to the "Add user" form for updating user details.

 ### Evaluation Criteria
 Your solution will be evaluated based on the following: